ValeroM/weDJ/README.md

 #### `[GET] /api/songs`

-Returns a json array with objext, where each objext is a song in songs table:
+Returns a json array with objects, where each object is a song in songs table:

 ```json
 [